 There are many different methods to determine which students should be placed in the STARI classroom, including diagnostic reading tests, standardized test scores, ELA teacher recommendations, grades, and IEPs.
 Some schools use below proficient scores on the state English language arts assessment as an initial screen for STARI eligibility.
 Students in the below-proficient range can participate in individual or group reading assessments, using one of the assessments below, to further determine whether their reading skills are well-matched with STARI.

 STARI is not appropriate for students who read at a first, second, or beginning third grade level or who have an Individualized Education Plan that specifies work with a rules-based phonics program.
 STARI is also not appropriate for students who are English language learners at ELD levels 1-3.

 Downloading and Printing STARI Curriculum Materials

-Determine the STARI level appropriate for your students and download the materials.
+Determine the STARI series appropriate for your students and download the materials.

 Determine whether you will order pre-printed STARI curriculum materials:

 Purchasing Literature and Other Materials for Student and Teacher Use

 STARI targets basic and deep comprehension skills through work with thematic units that link literature with nonfiction.

 Purchasing literature needed for STARI implementation: